Welcome to Year 1!

 Reading

-The children are constantly engaged with reading throughout our curriculum, in our daily phonics and Drawing Club lessons as well as 3 times a week in small group reading sessions.
-However, to really help them progress and to support their enjoyment of reading, they should be reading at home most nights.
-Each child has completed a Little Wandle review assessment (based on Reception coverage) and have been allocated the level of books they should be reading linked to their phonological awareness and retainment.
-These Little Wandle books will be read during our group sessions during the week and will come home for you to read again and they will be changed on a Thursday.
 When children are repeatedly exposed to the same text, it not only builds their confidence but also aids in developing their long-term memory.
 This process helps to get those words ‘stuck’ in their minds, allowing them to access them quicker and quicker each time they read.
 To support your child’s progress, please feel free to record any comments in their Reading Record, which will accompany their Little Wandle books.
 Your observations are invaluable in helping us track their development and encourage their love for reading!
 We know it is hard to fit everything in, but reading offers valuable models for sentence structure, fuels their imagination, improves their knowledge of the world and also offers them some much needed calm time.

 Spellings

-Spellings will be shared at the start of each week via Tapestry and will include tricky words as well as words with the ‘sounds’ we are learning that week.
+Spellings will be shared at the start of each week via Tapestry and Class Dojo and will include tricky words as well as words with the ‘sounds’ we are learning that week.
 We will be learning these in class, including using them to support our handwriting practise.
 There will be no formal test, but it is vital that you take some time to look at these at home.
-Be creative with learning – writing out in chalk, repeating in the car, using pens in the baths – any way to engage them.
+Be creative with learning – writing out in chalk, repeating in the car, using pens in the bath – any way to engage them.
 Always check your child understands the meaning of their spellings as this will help to broaden their vocabulary.

 Mental Maths

-Year 1 children have a big focus on number facts and their fluency.
+Year 1 children have a big focus on number facts and their fluency with adding and subtracting.
 We will be working on these key areas alongside the other Maths objectives in our daily Maths lessons.
-Each lesson will start with 4/5 key questions for them to complete to get warmed up such as: count to 10, show me 5, which number is missing etc. The children also have ‘Numbots’ logins in their Reading Record books.
+Each lesson will start with 5 key questions for them to complete to get warmed up such as: count to 10, show me 5, which number is missing etc. The children also have ‘Numbots’ logins in their Reading Record books.
 This website is a great way to practise and embed their number facts, so please try to set aside a few minutes a day to practise.
 If a screen is not your ideal way, please use cards or worksheets/booklets to support them.
 These key facts will help your child become more efficient and fluent within the lessons and as they progress through into the next year and beyond.

 So far, we have had a super start to the year and we are excited with the learning planned.
 We want all the children to be happy in school, so if you have any worries or concerns, please catch us on the gate to talk or to arrange a time to chat or if that isn’t convenient, email the office who will pass it onto us.